Nonlinear PageRank Problem for Local Graph Partitioning: Experiments

 It can be observed in Figure~\ref{fig:SBM_Fscore} that NPR leads to local clusters with the highest mean $Fscore$ for all values of $\gamma$, and the smallest overall mean standard deviation.
 Conductance-wise, NPR returns the best mean result for $\gamma < 0.28$, as can be seen in Figure~\ref{fig:SBM_CCut}.
 However, $p$-Diff takes the place of NPR when $\gamma \geq 0.28$.
 Again, the overall mean standard deviation is the smallest with NPR.

-Plots in Figure~\ref{fig:Converge} demonstrate the performance of the Levenberg-Marquardt method for solution of the NPR problem defined on a graph with $\gamma = 0.3$ at $p = 1.95, 1.8$ and $1.6$.
+Plots in Figure~\ref{fig:Converge} illustrate the convergence history of the Levenberg-Marquardt method for solution of the NPR problem defined on a graph with $\gamma = 0.3$ at $p = 1.95, 1.8$ and $1.6$.
 It can be seen that the number of iterations to achieve convergence increases slightly as $p$ goes to $1.6$.
-Note the decrease in mean conductance from $0.404$ to $0.359$, and the increase in mean $Fscore$ from $0.78$ to $0.83$.
+Note the decrease in mean conductance from $0.404$ to $0.359$ and the increase in mean $Fscore$ from $0.78$ to $0.83$.